March 1923

 Walsh (2018), pgs 234-235

-The pro-Treaty Supreme Council (see March 27th) set up the Special Infantry Corps with a brief to re-establish order in the countryside, reverse land seizures and break strikes.
-(In his online article on the Special Infantry Corps, Dorney says that it was set up in January.
+According to Hopkinsion, the Free State Supreme Council (see Mar-27-23/2) set up the Special Infantry Corps (SIC) with a brief to re-establish order in the countryside, reverse land seizures, seize cattle and other property in lieu of debts and break strikes.
+(In his article on the Special Infantry Corps, Dorney says that it was set up in January as does Ferriter.
 For Dorney’s article, see Here.)
+There were to be 4,000 men in the SIC in eight units.

 Home 1923 Next Month Previous Month Bibliography